 The ancient Sanskrit word, “aum” is a mystical syllable often used in chants or as a meditative mantra.
-By repeating a sacred word or meaningful phrase (including short affirmations) you can bring your mind to a state of focused tranquility.
+By repeating a sacred word or meaningful phrase (including short affirmations) you can bring your mind to a state of focused tranquillity.
 You can say the mantra out loud or repeat it silently.

 Meditation Techniques #3: Walking Meditation

 If sitting still for too long makes you squirm, try the walking meditation technique.
 You can do this just about anywhere, although a garden or other pleasing environment is ideal.
-Simply focus on your body as it moves: your arms as they swing, your legs as they lift and extend, your feet as they rise and touch the ground.
+Simply focus on your body as it moves: your arms as they swing, your legs as they lift and extend, and your feet as they rise and touch the ground.
 As with all meditation techniques, when you find your mind wandering, gently bring your attention back to the movement.
 Try not to judge, rather feel the sensation derived from walking.

 Meditation Techniques #4: Candle Staring

 If you have trouble focusing, you can light a candle and stare at it.
 Your attention will be held.
 If your mind races, just observe what it is doing and let those thoughts be released.

 Another easy and down-to-earth meditation technique is to picture an idyllic being or setting in your mind.
 Focus on the picture and let yourself embellish it as much or as little as you need to.

 Close your eyes and begin to focus on your breath.
 Take a few moments, then allow your focus to broaden your body and the sensations that it’s feeling.
 Now expand your focus to anything touching your body, noticing those sensations.
 Lastly, expand your awareness to everything you can hear and sense.
 Now reverse this process and come back, one step at a time to your breath.